 - a procedural defect/irregularity in the assessment process;

 - bias or perception of bias;

-- That the University did not act in accordance with the relevant Regulations and/or Procedures in terminating the student’s registration; and/or
+- That the University did not act in accordance with the relevant Regulations and/or Procedures in terminating the student’s registration and that the failure to do so made the decision unfair; and/or

-- The student has been affected by mitigating circumstances which had a significant long-term impact, but which for good reason, they had previously been unable to disclose via the appropriate University procedures.
+- The student has been affected by circumstances that had a significant long-term impact, but which for good reason, they had previously been unable to disclose via the appropriate University procedures.

 ‘Termination of Student Registration’ is a decision to terminate a student’s enrolment at the University where they shall cease to be a student of the University.

 Mitigating Circumstances Appeal from 2020/21 academic year